greencloud/BitURL/README.md

 ## HOW TO USE THIS WEB APPLICATION

-**Requirements:** This web application requires Codeigniter 3.1.11
+**Prerequisite:** This web application requires Codeigniter 3.1.11

-1. Download the files in to your desktop: $ git clone https://github.com/greencloud/C-URL.git
+1. Clone or download the master file and save it somewhere in your localhost.

-2. Copy all the essential files in the **application** folder to their designated folders in your Codeigniter application folder.
+2. Copy all the essential files from the **application** folder and save them in their designated locations in your Codeigniter's application folders.

-3. Setup your database connection properly and install the '**setup/curltab_data.sql**' file in your MySQL database.
+3. Create a MySQL database and import the '**setup/curltab_data.sql**' file in it.

-4. Copy '**setup/htaccess.txt**' file in your root or public_html
-   directory and rename it to **.htaccess**.
+4. Copy '**setup/htaccess.txt**' file in your root or public_html directory and change its name to **.htaccess**.

-5. This API can be integrated into another web application by simply using a simple, ready to use function in the '**setup/API.php**' file.
+5. The API can be integrated into another web application.
+Please refer to the '**setup/API.php**' file for some easy additional instructions.
 Enjoy!

 ###### --------------------------------

-**Any URL can be shortened by appending it to the API URL:**
+**Any URL can be shortened by appending it to the API URL, like so:**

 https://c-url.me/curlit/api?url=[SOME_LONG_URL_THAT_REQUIRES_SHORTENING]

       Sample API Application:
       https://c-url.me/curlit/api?url=http://www.example.com/somelongurlquery?foo=bar

-**C-URL will output a shortened URL similar to this (only 23 characters long):**
+**C-URL will return a shortened URL similar to this (only 23 characters long):**

 https://c-url.me/aBc3Mx